Miss America

 Notes

-Timely (Marvel) also had a “Miss America” that was considerably more successful, but who debuted after Joan, in Marvel Mystery #49 (Nov.
+Timely (Marvel) also had a “Miss America” character that was considerably more successful.
+She debuted two years after Quality's, in Marvel Mystery #49 (Nov.
 1943).

-The Miss America pageant was begun in 1921.
+The Miss America beauty pageant began in 1921.

 Powers